jmailman/AI_regulations_and_ethics_navigator_-AIREN-/README.md

-# AI_regulations_and_ethics_navigator_-AIREN-
+# AI regulations and ethics navigator (AIREN)

-LangChain-based RAG system for querying US &amp; EU AI regulations and Stanford Encyclopedia of Philosophy articles pertinent to AI ethics etc.
+LangChain-based RAG system for querying US &amp; EU AI regulations and Stanford Encyclopedia of Philosophy [https://plato.stanford.edu/] articles pertinent to AI ethics etc.

 This is a prototype retrieval based chatbot that focuses on AI ethics and regulation, in two senses: